Q & A for Heroes of Time

 It all ties together, and they are all part of the "Heroes of Time" series.

-Heroes of Time: Murdoch's Choice is the first of the "Legends" novels.
-Thus, you can expect that the story of Captain Zale Murdoch and perhaps other characters and themes from this book will somehow intersect with the storyline started in The First Ethereal
+Heroes of Time Legends: Murdoch's Choice is considered Book 1 of the "Legends" novels.
+Thus, you can expect that the story of Captain Zale Murdoch and perhaps other characters and themes from this book will intersect with the storyline started in The First Ethereal.

 What Is the "Main" Storyline vs. the "Legends" Storylines?